 DASH diet: Tips for dining out

-These DASH diet tips can help you make healthier choices when eating out, whether at fast-food or fancy restaurants.
+The DASH diet doesn''t mean you can never eat out.
+These tips can help you make healthier choices whether you''re at a fast-food chain or a fancy restaurant.

 Cut back on salt